ohbendy/Thai-font-resources/Design notes.md

 ### 0331 Combining macron below ###

-Used in various orthographies to mark Thai characters with sound values that don't occur in Central Thai.
+Used in various orthographies to mark Thai characters (consonants and vowels) with sound values that don't occur in Central Thai.
 As base characters have different widths, the visual appearance can be improved by including two or three widths of the macron below and using OpenType substitutions to select the appropriate glyph, e.g ◌า̱ ฆ̱ ญ̱.
 Ensure the macron below triggers the contextual short forms of descending consonants.

 Harfbuzz currently reorders the macronbelow after any belowvowels based on combining class order, so fonts need to reorder sequences correctly (base then macronbelow then belowvowels).

+### 0E3A Thai character phinthu ###

+Phinthu acts as a virama in Pali and Sanskrit to mark devowellised consonants.
+Like macronbelow, it is also used in various orthographies to mark Thai characters (consonants and vowels) with sound values that don't occur in Central Thai, e.g รฺ เฺ◌ ◌ฺิ.
+Ensure the phinthu triggers the contextual short forms of descending consonants.

+Harfbuzz currently reorders the phinthu after any belowvowels, so fonts need to reorder sequences correctly (base then phinthu then belowvowels).